achyuthcodes30/Container.py/docs/dockerwriteup.md

 - We can verify that the image was build successfully by using the `docker images` command to list all the Docker images on our local respository.

 - Next, we spin up a container from this Ubuntu image by running `docker run -it --name ubuntu_container ubuntu`.
-The -it flags combine the "interactive" and "pesudo-tty" options to provide us with an interactive terminal emulation within the container which will then allow us to interact with its processes.
+The -it flags combine the "interactive" and "pseudo-tty" options to provide us with an interactive terminal emulation within the container which will then allow us to interact with its processes.

 - That was simple wasn't it?
 We were able to set up an Ubuntu environment on our host machine in just a couple of minutes.

-- Now, exit the container and run `docker stop <container_id_or_container_name>` to stop the container and `docker start` to start it again.
+- Now, exit the container using `Ctrl + c` or `Ctrl + p Ctrl + q` and run `docker stop <container_id_or_container_name>` to stop the container and `docker start` to start it again.
 Note that in the case of no-name containers, providing just the first few unique characters of the container ID will suffice.

 - Run the `docker ps -a` command to list all containers on your machine regardless of their state.
+The `docker ps` command by itself returns information of only those containers that are alive/running.

 - We can now easily spin up multiple containers from the Ubuntu image using the `docker run` command.

-- We can also use the `docker exec <container_name_or_id>` command to run a new command inside the specified container.
+- We can also use the `docker exec <container_name_or_id>` command to run a new command inside the specified running container.

 - We can also just run `docker run` without running `docker pull` and Docker will pull the image from the registry service as it will not be able to find the image on the local respository.